department-of-veterans-affairs/va.gov-team/products/platform/feature-request-prioritization/product-outline.md

 ## Problem Statement

 Currently, there is not a streamlined process for the Platform to receive and prioritize feature requests.
-As a result, we could be missing out on valuable iterations we didn't think of and it is very difficult to communicate to customers or stakeholders around the priority of their requests.
+As a result, we could be missing out on valuable Platform enhancements we didn't think of and it's difficult to communicate to customers and stakeholders about the priority of their requests.

 ## Personas